netxms/netxms-doc/admin/server-management.rst

 :menuselection:`Configuration-->Server Configuration` or with help of :file:`nxdbmgr`(example: :code:`nxdbmgr set <name> <value>`).
 Detailed description of each configuration can be found there: :ref:`server_configuration_parameters`.
+Please note that changes to most of the settings will take effect only after server restart.

 Synchronization between servers
 ===============================